JakeDGonyea/Operating-Systems/README.md

 # Operating-Systems
   One of the most basic funtions of an operating system is memory management.
 This refers to the management of Primary Memory or Main Memory.
 Main memory provides a storage that can be quickly accessed by the CPU.
 In order for a program to be executed it must be in the main memory.
+  Processor Management is another crucial task held by the operating system.
+With multiple programs running, it is up to the OS to decide which process get the processor when and for how much time.
+Basically it keeps track of the processor and the status of the process, it allocates the CPU to a process, and it de-allocates the CPU when a process is no longer required.